Why it happens

 Prevention

-- Test with the Facebook Sharing Debugger before sharing widely
+- Test your link before sharing widely

 - Version your